GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex10_viruses.md

 These exercises will take place in the `7.viruses/` folder.

 *Note: `VIBRANT` is currently not available as a module in NeSI.
 For this exercise we will be using a downloaded version of the program and relevant databases.
-We will use the script `source viral_module_load.sh` to add the path to the vibrant program directory to our `PATH` variable, as well as load modules for the dependencies `Python` (v.3.7+), `HMMER`, and `Prodigal`.*
+We will use the script `source viral_module_load.sh` to add the path of the directory containing `VIBRANT` to our `PATH` variable, as well as load modules for the dependencies `Python` (v.3.7+), `HMMER`, and `Prodigal`.*

 **Update `Python` packages for `VIBRANT`**